aijianiula0601/FlowCPCVC/index.md

 ## Audio Demo for "FlowCPCVC: A flow contrastive predictive coding voice conversion system"

-## VC performance of different ways

 ___
 ## Any-to-Any

 --------
-#### speaker in test-dataset of vctk,all speakers are unseen during training
+#### speaker in test-dataset come from vctk, all speakers are unseen during training

 ### Man-to-female